rv3r/Scarpet-scripts/README.md

 __save_blocks(....,data);
 ```
 Thus, the methods that automatically load the data are most efficient when only one needs to be called at a time.
 If many need to be called in a row, store the current loaded data in a variable and use the simpler methods.

+# Inventory Library
+Imitates two common actions the player uses in an inventory

+### Description of methods
+* `__shiftclick(source,slot,destination)` - `source`(entity or block with inventory),`slot`(int),`destination`(entity or block with inventory)
+  - imitates 'shift-clicking' of a stack from inventory to another
+  - allows you to make a fake player move items between their inventory and a block or another player(isn't realistic but is still possible)
+  - **this is only meant for use with players and storage blocks that allow any item in any slot**
+    - use with other mobs or furnaces, smokers, blast furnaces, brewing stands, enchanting tables, beacons, anvils, grindstones, cartography tables, looms, smithing tables, etc at your own risk

+* `__swap(inventory,slot1,slot2)` - `inventory`(entity or block with inventory),`slot1`(int),`slot2`(int)
+  - transposes items between two slots, such as when you pick up a stack, left click on another, and set down the new stack
+  - allows you to make a fake player move items around in their inventory, allowing for equipping/removing of armor and switching mainhand/offhand item with another item from their inventory

 # Volume Script
 ### Colors are not final and there are still some bugs to be worked out
 Attack blocks around your build with a mainhand golden sword to make triangles until you have a complete solid.